The Challenge of Atrial Fibrillation in Ireland Essay Sample

-- The Central Statistics Office has predicted that over 65 years old age group will comprise of 21.5 or 27.9% of the Irish population by 2046 which will eventually raise the chances of public health risk and concern.
+- The Central Statistics Office has predicted that the over 65 years old age group will comprise 21.5 or 27.9% of the Irish population by 2046 which will eventually raise the chances of public health risk and concern.

-- The first study of Atrial Fibrillation Screening in General Practice of Ireland shows that there were 50 new cases of Arrhythmia with an incidence rate of 17/100 over 65 years of age out of which 49% of them are male.
+- The first study of Atrial Fibrillation Screening in General Practice in Ireland shows that there were 50 new cases of Arrhythmia with an incidence rate of 17/100 over 65 years of age out of which 49% of them are male.

 Smoking is done by males more than the female population which accounts for 10.5% in males and 7.6% in females.
 About 55% of consumed alcohol among them 81% consumed less than 14 units per week is again higher in males than females.